The William Arthur Rudd Memorial Trust

 Overview

 The William Arthur Rudd Memorial Trust was established in 1984 under a trust deed dated 31st December 1983.
-The trust operates as a grant-making charity, with trustees distributing available income to a wide range of charities in the United Kingdom and select organizations in Spain.
-The trust is administered by the London-based legal firm Hunters Law LLP, which specializes in charity law and philanthropic schemes.
+The trust operates as a grant-making charity, with trustees distributing available income to a wide range of charities in the United Kingdom and select organisations in Spain.
+The trust is administered by the London-based legal firm Hunters Law LLP, which specialises in charity law and philanthropic schemes.
 With total expenditure of £303,522 in the financial year ending December 2024 (compared to income of £205,972), the trust draws on its capital to support charitable causes.
 The trust operates under the trustees' absolute discretion, though they may have regard to the wishes of the original settlor as expressed in writing.

 Funding Priorities